johnpfay/EnergyPracticum2020/Notes/Complete_Analysis.md

 <u>Workflow to identify and remove exits with no amenities nearby</u>

-* Import the features identified in step 1 into your coding environment.
+* Import the Exit features - ones with flood zone and distance to nearest DCFC in its attribute table - into your coding environment.
+(Reducing the # of exits in our resulting dataset will speed analysis tremendously.)
+* Subset the features that occur outside of flood risk areas.
+* Further subset the features that fall between 50 and 100 miles from the nearest DCFC
-* Examine the coordinate reference system
+* Examine the coordinate reference system, ensure that its a projected coordinate system, not geographic
-* Buffer features a set distance (2 miles?)
+* Buffer the exit features a set distance (2 miles?)
 * Merge buffered geometries into a single feature
-* Use that feature in the `osmnx` package to query for places of interest.
+* Use that feature in the `osmnx` package to query for places of interest (restaurants, cafes, ?)
+* Compute a density surface of amenities
+* For each exit, compute its value within this density surface and add this value to the exit's attribute table